 Landscape Design Ideas, Styles, and Themes

-The natural environment influences a garden strongly and one's neighborhood look may or may not be sustainable.
+The natural environment influences a garden strongly, and one's neighborhood look may or may not be sustainable.
 If it doesn't match the local environment, if it wasn't built to require as little extra nurturing as possible, then it will typically cost a lot of money and time to keep it healthy and looking good.
-To avoid that, you can change the look over time by replacing the exotic plants with variants of local plants.
-Here is a look at different styles and themes that match with different environments, and will help generate new landscape design ideas.
+To avoid that, you can change the look over time by replacing any exotic plants with variants of local plants.

 What is a landscape style?

-Landscape styles evolved from observation of local natural landscapes, and attempts to mimic them at their best in one's own home or locale.
+Landscape styles evolved from attempts to mimic the best of natural landscapes in one's own home or locale.
 The American Southwest evolved a style that reflects the dry cliffs and arroyos of its countryside.
-The English Country Garden style reflects the best of the English countryside brought into one place, nurtured by the constant mists they have there, and the Japanese Zen Garden is reflective of the Japanese countryside at its best.
+The English Country Garden reflects the best of the English countryside brought into one place, nurtured by the constant mists they have there.
+And the Japanese Zen Garden is reflective of the Japanese countryside at its best.
 A natural or "native" look in one locale would be called "exotic" in another, because the environment is different.

 In the southwestern United States, a Japanese Zen Garden is exotic.
 In Japan the Southwest or Santa Fe style is exotic.
 In any locale where a landscape is exotic, that garden will take a lot more time and money to make it grow successfully.
 However, it is also more interesting to look at for the local inhabitants, because of its "foreign" look.